1000 Series: School & Community Relations

 Related Policy: 1001.4

-Legal Reference (Code of Iowa): §§ 279.8; 280.22; US Const.
-Amend I
+Legal Reference (Code of Iowa): § 279.8; 280.22

-IASB Reference: 903.05-(R1)
+IASB Reference: 903.05-R(1)

 1001.8 - Public Examination of District Records

-Persons wishing to view the district’s public records should contact the communications office to make arrangements for viewing.
+Persons wishing to view the school district’s public records will contact the communications office and make arrangements for viewing.
 The communications office will make arrangements for viewing the records as soon as practicable, depending on the nature of the request.
-Persons requesting copies of public records may make their request in writing, by phone, or electronically.
-The district may require pre-payment of costs prior to copying and mailing.

 Costs for legal services utilized for the redaction or review of legally protected confidential information may also be assessed to the individual requesting the records.
-Printing of materials for the public at the expense of the district will only occur when the event is sponsored by the school district.
+Printing of materials for the public at the expense of the school district will only occur when the event is sponsored by the school district.

 In making a determination for charges for a series of requests from one person or organization within a 30-day period, or a series of requests from persons in a single organization, the charges may be aggregated.
 For any other materials, cost will be assessed based on the individual request.